Knights out! The best castles near Suffolk & Cambs

 Leeds Castle, Kent

 Perched on an island in the middle of the River Len, five miles southeast of Maidstone, this castle has a lot on offer for a jam-packed day including – deep breath – playgrounds, Birds of Prey Centre, mini golf, pretty gardens and restaurant.
-From 10 August, the castle itself will reopen, plus falconry displays will resume from 17 August.
-Tickets are on the pricier side (adult £27, child £18.50), but you’ll be able to visit again as many times as you want in the next 15 months.
+It’s a bit spenny (family tickets £90, adults £28, kids £19.50) but you can use those tickets multiple times throughout the year.
 Booking essential.